Suicide

 2.3 The Enlightenment and Modern Developments

 Donne’s casuistical treatise was an early example of the liberalized Enlightenment attitudes of the 1700s.
 The Thomistic natural-law stance on suicide came under increasing attack as suicide was examined through the lens of science and psychology.
-Where Christian theology has understood suicide as “an affair between the devil and the individual sinner” (Minois 1999, 300), Enlightenment philosophers tended to conceive of suicide in secular terms, as resulting from facts about individuals, their natural psychologies, and their particular social settings.
+Where Christian theology has understood suicide as “an affair between the devil and the individual sinner” (Minois 1999, 300), Enlightenment philosophers tended to conceive of suicide in secular terms, as resulting from facts about individuals’ psychologies and particular social settings.
 David Hume gave voice to this new approach with a direct assault on the Thomistic position in his essay “Of suicide” (1783).
-Hume saw traditional attitudes toward suicide as muddled and superstitious, rooted in confused understandings of God’s relation to the created human world.
-(Lecaldano 2016) According to the Thomistic argument, suicide violates the order God established for the world and usurps God’s prerogative in determining when we shall die.
+Hume saw traditional attitudes toward suicide as muddled and superstitious, rooted in confused understandings of God’s relation to the created human world (Lecaldano 2016).
+According to the Thomistic argument, suicide violates the order God established for the world and usurps God’s prerogative in determining when we shall die.
 Hume’s argument against this thesis is intricate but rests on the following considerations:

-1. If by the ‘divine order’ is meant the causal laws created by God, then it would always be wrong to contravene these laws for the sake of our own happiness.
-But clearly it is not wrong, since God frequently permits us to contravene these laws, for he does not expect us not to respond to disease or other calamities.
+1. If ‘divine order’ means the causal laws created by God, then it would always be wrong to contravene these laws for the sake of our own happiness.
+But clearly it is not wrong, since God frequently permits us to contravene these laws, as he allows us to respond to disease or other calamities.
 Therefore, there is not apparent justification, as Hume put it, for God’s permitting us to disturb nature in some circumstances but not in others.
 Just as God permits us to divert rivers for irrigation, so too ought he permit us to divert blood from our veins.

-2. If by ‘divine order’ is meant the natural laws God has willed for us, which are (a) discerned by reason, (b) such that adherence to them will produce our happiness, then why should not suicide conform to such laws when it appears rational to us that the balance of our happiness is best served by dying?
+2. If ‘divine order’ means the natural laws God has willed for us, which are (a) discerned by reason, (b) such that adherence to them will produce our happiness, then suicide adheres to that divine order so long as the balance of our happiness is best served by dying prematurely.

-3. Finally if by ‘divine order’ is meant simply that which occurs according to God’s consent, then God appears to consent to all our actions (since an omnipotent God can presumably intervene in our acts at any point) and no distinction exists between those of our actions to which God consents and those to which He does not.
+3. Finally if ‘divine order’ means simply that which occurs according to God’s consent, then God appears to consent to all our actions (since an omnipotent God can presumably intervene in our acts at any point).
 If God has placed us upon the Earth like a “sentinel,” then our choosing to leave this post and take our lives occurs as much with his cooperation as with any other act we perform.

 Furthermore, suicide does not necessarily violate any duties toward other people, according to Hume.
 Reciprocity may require that we benefit society in exchange for the benefits it provides, but surely such reciprocity reaches its limit when by living we provide only a “frivolous advantage” to society at the expense of significant harm or suffering for ourselves.
 In more extreme situations, we are actually burdens to others, in which case our deaths are not only “innocent, but laudable.”

-But Enlightenment philosophy was not univocal in its comparatively permissive attitudes toward suicide.
+But Enlightenment philosophy was not univocal in taking a permissive attitude toward suicide.
 The most noteworthy opponent of suicide in this period was Immanuel Kant.
-Kant’s arguments, though they reflect earlier natural law arguments, draw upon his view of moral worth as emanating from the autonomous rational wills of individuals (Cholbi 2000, 2010).
-For Kant, our rational wills are the source of our moral duty, and it is therefore a kind of practical contradiction to suppose that the same will can permissibly destroy the very body that carries out its volitions and choices.
+Kant’s arguments, though they reflect earlier natural law arguments, draw upon his view of moral worth as emanating from the autonomous rational wills of individuals (Cholbi 2000, 2010, Stellino 2020).
+For Kant, our rational wills are the source of our moral duty, and so destroying the very body that carries out that will’s volitions and choices represents a practical contradiction.
 Given the distinctive worth of an autonomous rational will, suicide is an attack on the very source of moral authority.

 To annihilate the subject of morality in one’s person is to root out the existence of morality itself from the world as far as one can, even though morality is an end in itself.
 Consequently, disposing of oneself as a mere means to some discretionary end is debasing humanity in one’s person… (Kant 423)